Shrinivas65/currencyConverter/README.md

 trial url
 https://v6.exchangerate-api.com/v6/key/latest/USD
-login to exchangerate-api.com to get the key add it to url for conversion
+login to exchangerate-api.com to get the key edit it to BASE_URL in Script.js file to run the project locally